-Here, the most basic proto-algorithm one can consider is the following stochastic Newton~update:
+Here, the most standard proto-algorithm considered in the literature is the following update:

-The Hessian inverse estimate $\Bbt_s\approx \nabla^2 f(\xbt_s)^{-1}$ can be produced in a number of ways, but perhaps the most common one is Hessian subsampling.
-The $\epsilon_H$-approximation guarantee assumed in Theorem~\ref{t:svrn} is quite standard for analyzing Subsampled Newton methods.
-Under this assumption, the simple stochastic Newton update yields a convergence rate of $\rho_{\text{SN}} = O(\epsilon_H^2)$.
-Naturally, a smaller $\epsilon_H$ requires more Hessian subsampling; specifically, it requires $O(\kappa\log(d)/\epsilon_H^2)$ samples of $\nabla^2 \psi_i(\x)$.
-So, with a small budget for Hessian queries, it is reasonable to let $\epsilon_H$ be a small constant.
-Using the setup from Remark~\ref{r:convergence}, with $n\gg \kappa$, this means that the Subsampled Newton update exhibits linear convergence with rate $\rho_{\text{SN}}=\Omega(1)$, compared to the rate of $\rho_{\text{SVRN}}=\tilde O(\kappa/n)\ll1$ for SVRN, after the same amount of work.
-To close this gap in convergence rates, the Hessian sample budget would have to grow proportionally with $n$, which~is~undesirable.
+As mentioned earlier, this update uses only full gradients, so both its parallel and sequential complexity is $O(\alpha\log(1/\epsilon))$ (see Stochastic Newton in Table \ref{tab:svrn}).
+On the other hand, SVRN provides a direct acceleration of the sequential complexity without sacrificing any parallel complexity.

+The Hessian $\alpha$-approximation $\Hbt\approx \nabla^2 f(\xbt_s)$ can be produced in a number of ways, but perhaps the most relevant for this discussion is Hessian subsampling, a.k.a.
+Subsampled Newton \cite{roosta2019sub}.
+In this setting, given $k$ component Hessians sampled uniformly at random, we can with high probability construct an estimate $\Hbt$ with approximation factor $\alpha = 1+O\big(\kappa\log(d)/k + \sqrt{\kappa\log(d)/k}\big)$ (see Appendix~\ref{a:matrix-bernstein}), so that $\alpha\ll\kappa$ for any $k\gg \log(d)$, and $\alpha\leq 2$ for $k = O(\kappa\log (d))$.
+However, if we wanted to recover SVRN's sequential complexity of $O\big(\frac{\log(1/\epsilon)}{\log(n)}\big)$ purely by improving the Hessian approximation in Subsampled Newton, the required Hessian sample size $k$ would become at least as large as $n$, meaning that we would essentially have to use the exact Hessian (i.e., Newton's method), which is highly undesirable.